Making a face mask at home sounds a little more complicated than opening a bought mask and applying it.

 Here are some points to think about:

 - Very relaxing.
 The very fact that you put a mask on your face already inspires a sense of calm (probably after all the treatments at the cosmetician).
-So you can apply a mask, put cucumber circles on your eyes (it really works, there is a reason it’s in all the movies) and lie down and relax with the mask on your face.
+So you can apply a mask, put cucumber circles on your eyes (it really works, there is a reason it’s in all the movies), lie down and relax with the mask on your face.

 - It’s cheap.
 The prices of cosmetics sometimes reach irrational levels.
 If you make your masks at home from natural ingredients it’s much cheaper and much more suitable for your specific face.